Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Interactions

 \section{Interactions}

 Having derived the propagator we only need the Feynman rule vertex factors, as well as polarizations to be used to project the external legs of diagrams onto physical graviton scattering amplitudes.
 We have already gave expressions (\ref{polars}) for the later when spelling out the mode decomposition.
 However, we will also need the covariant versions, and these will require introducing spinors.
 At the same time can get sufficiently far in the analysis of interactions without using spinors.
 Thus, we first work out the interactions.
+We first compute the full de Sitter interactions, and will specialize to the interaction vertices as relevant in the Minkowski limit in the section that computes their spinor versions.